-Step 1 Talk to your employer and agree your retirement date Step 2 Your employer gives us information about your leaving date and reason for leaving Step 3 We calculate an estimate of your pension benefits.
-We send this to you with forms for you to confirm: that you wish to take your pension (if applicable) and, if you are taking your pension: your option to exchange pension for lump sum AVC payment options, if you have an in-house AVC You will also be asked for a copy of your birth certificate or passport Step 4 You return the pension claim forms and any certificates that we have requested.
-Remember - once you have made a decision on: whether to swap pension for lump sum and how you want your in-house AVC to be paid these decisions are final and cannot be reversed later Step 5 We carry out the final calculation of your pension and arrange payment of your pension and any tax-free lump sum after your retirement date.
+- Step 1 Talk to your employer and agree your retirement date - Step 2 Your employer gives us information about your pay, leaving date and reason for leaving - Step 3 We calculate an estimate of your pension benefits.
+We send this to you with forms for you to confirm: - that you wish to take your pension (if applicable)

+and, if you are taking your pension:

+- your option to swap pension for lump sum - information about pensions and lump sums that have already been paid to you - AVC payment options, if you have an in-house AVC, and confirmation that you have attended a Pension Wise guidance appointment or opted out of attending one.

+You will also be asked for bank details and may be asked for a copy of your birth certificate or passport

+Step 4 You return the forms and any documents that we have requested.

+Remember - once you have made a decision on:

+- whether to swap pension for lump sum and - how you want your in-house AVC to be paid these decisions are final and cannot be reversed later.

+Step 5 We arrange payment of your pension and any lump sum after your retirement date.